 The International Day of Peace was celebrated in Ghana by Youth and Students for Peace, together with the Universal Peace Federation, and the Women Federation for World Peace.

 The program commenced in the morning with the Peace Road activity.
 Participants walked from the Ghana Military Hospital in Accra through El-Wak, to the trade Fair Company Ltd., singing songs of peace and waving the Peace Road flags.
 The second phase of the event was carried out at the Trade Fair Auditorium where a symposium on peace and the end of war in Africa was carried out to pre-launch the Guns Down Africa 2020 Peace Campaign, an initiative of YSP, in collaboration with UPF Ghana.

 The Guns Down Africa 2020 project hopes to mobilize the youth and the civil sector in Africa to support the “African Union’s Road Map to Silence the Guns” by 2020, that aims at ending wars and ushering in an era of sustainable peace in Africa.

-The event was attend by over 50 people who were mostly prospected stakeholders of age from 18 and above.
-People who will actively work with both organization to realize the Guns down dream.
+The event was attended by over fifty people who were mostly prospected stakeholders of age from eighteen and above; people who will actively work with both organizations to realize the Guns Down dream.

-Two laureates were decorated with the Ambassador for Peace Award and it happened that Mr. Marcus Love N. Anafu was one of them.
+Two laureates were decorated with the Ambassador for Peace Award and it happened that Mr. Marcus Love N. Anafu was one of the recipients.

-The event ended with photo-shoots and the signing of the two banners: that of the Peace Road and the Guns Down Africa 2020 banner.
+The event ended with photoshoots and the signing of the two banners: the Peace Road and the Guns Down Africa 2020 banner.

-It’s no exaggeration that the international Day of peace for 2018 in Ghana was an exceptional event.
+It is no exaggeration that the International Day of Peace for 2018 in Ghana was an exceptional event.